You can relax at your next visit to St. Lawrence Dentistry by having dental work done asleep.

 Our fully certified sedation suite is a state-of-the-art, wheelchair & stretcher accessible center.
 The operatory is accessible from the back of our office for patients who require increased privacy.

-Dr. Hawryluk Jr. will assess your personal needs and will provide a treatment which may have the option of being asleep.
+Dr. Hawryluk Jr. will assess your personal needs and will provide a treatment that may have the option of being asleep.

 Below are some general points to consider when preparing for your dental work asleep:

-It is important that patients do not eat solid food (including candy or gum) in the 8 hours preceding the sedation.
-No drink should be taken (not even milk, Juices, or coffee.
-This is because food in the stomach can result in vomiting during anesthesia.
-You (or your child) may drink up to 1 cup water or clear apple juice up to 3 hours before the appointment.
+Patients mustn’t eat solid food (including candy or gum) in the 8 hours preceding the sedation.
+No drinks are permitted in this period as well. (not even milk, Juices, or coffee.
+You (or your child) may drink up to 1 cup of water or clear apple juice up to 3 hours before the appointment.
 No other liquids are permitted.
-If you take medications they should be taken as usual with a small sip of water unless otherwise directed by your anesthetist.
-Dress yourself (or your child) with loose fitting clothes so that monitoring equipment can be applied easily.
+If you take medications, they should be taken as usual with a small sip of water unless otherwise directed by your anesthetist.
+Dress yourself (or your child) with loose-fitting clothes so that monitoring equipment can be applied easily.
 Please bring a change of clothes (for children a diaper if necessary).
 Patients are not to wear contact lenses, makeup, of nail polish.
-Valuables should be left at home.
-Please advise the doctors of any recent changes to your (or your child’s) health such as fever, vomiting, diarrhea, cold, or flu in the days before your appointment.
-Please confirm the person who will be driving you (your child) home the day of the sedation.
+Please advise the doctors of any recent changes to your (or your child’s) health and confirm the person who will be driving you (your child) home the day of the sedation.
 The patient cannot go home alone.
-Following these mandatory steps before your sedation will ensure calm comfortable environment for your dental visit asleep.
+Following these mandatory steps before your sedation will ensure a calm, comfortable environment for your dental visit asleep.

 For more information about what to expect during your sleep (sedation) dentistry visit, please visit us here:

 To learn more about what to expect after your sleep (sedation) visit to our office, please visit us here: